This post may contain affiliate links. Please see my disclosure policy for details.

 Will Scarlet is also mentioned in some of the earliest stories of Robin Hood in the 14th century.
 He’s featured as a bit of a conceited person here or a ‘dandy’ as he was portrayed in the movies in the 1950s.

 Alan-a-dale is seen in his usual style as a wandering minstrel playing songs for the rest of the Merry Men.
-He usually plays a lute but here he has a harp.
+He usually plays the lute but here he has a harp.

 Fun fact: he was portrayed in the Disney cartoon as the rooster narrator who sings throughout!